-- Concepts: collecting feedback on three different service concepts, via 6 public meetings, 372 survey participants, 18 virtual meetings, and 21 stakeholder meetings. - 3.
-Proposal: presenting the proposed network to the public, via 1,800+ social media engagements, 60+ digital meetings, and 2,500+ surveys and flyers.
+- 1. Trade-offs: Engaging community members in discussions about tradeoffs via 12 public meetings, over 2,000 survey participants, 63 stakeholder meetings, and 41 tabling events. - 2.
+Concepts: Collecting feedback on three different service concepts, via 6 public meetings, 372 survey participants, 18 virtual meetings, and 21 stakeholder meetings. - 3.
+Proposal: Presenting the proposed network to the public, via 1,800+ social media engagements, 60+ digital meetings, and 2,500+ surveys and flyers.

-4.6 Climate and Environment: Ecological Damage to Renewal, Restoration, and Adaptation
+Climate and Environment: Ecological Damage to Renewal, Restoration, and Adaptation

 Our respondents frequently expressed that it's a privilege to take part in the planning of the energy future.
-Low-income residents, concerned with the pollution that impacts the quality of their housing, air, and drinking water, saw participation in the process as a means of eliminating many of the environmental injustices which they currently face.
+Low-income residents, concerned with the pollution that impacts the quality of their housing, air, and drinking water, saw participation in the process as a means of eliminating many of the environmental injustices that they currently face.
 Recognition of these issues, however, has often been difficult to obtain for many individuals.
-In some instances, residents living in Louisiana Rivers Parishes (notably St. James and St. John) have had to draw upon support from out-of-state politicians in order to gain publicity.
+In some instances, residents living in Louisiana River Parishes (notably St. James and St. John) have had to draw upon support from out-of-state politicians in order to gain publicity.
 Moving forward, policymakers should seek to remediate these environmental hazards within the broader context of ecological renewal.
-Rather than framing the conversation within the relatively abstract, seemingly distant, and politically charged narrative of "climate change", individuals and organizations should stress the importance of renewing, restoring, and adapting the ecology of the region as a means of protecting both the environment, and the culture which is dependent upon it, for future generations:
+Rather than framing the conversation within the relatively abstract, seemingly distant, and politically charged narrative of "climate change," individuals and organizations should stress the importance of renewing, restoring, and adapting the ecology of the region as a means of protecting both the environment and the culture that is dependent upon it for future generations:

-The people who won't buy into the word "climate", if you talk to them about land, community conservation efforts, and understanding the importance of keeping the earth that we live on for future generations, they totally get that. -Dr. Kristine Strickland, Chancellor, Fletcher Technical Community College, Terrebonne Parish
+The people who won't buy into the word "climate," if you talk to them about land, community conservation efforts, and understanding the importance of keeping the earth that we live on for future generations, they totally get that. -Dr. Kristine Strickland, Chancellor, Fletcher Technical Community College, Terrebonne Parish

 Ecological renewal, restoration, and adaptation present a large array of win-win-win solutions to accelerating energy transitions successfully.
-Many are readily do-able using today's technology and available resources, and they are urgent given the vulnerability of the area to increasingly strong or slow-moving tropical storms.
-To the indigenous peoples living within the region, coastal renewal and restoration represent important steps toward preserving their rich and diverse cultures for future generations by enabling them to remain within their ancestral homelands.
-To industry, coastal restoration represents one way of reducing the physical risk dimension of climate risks.
+Many are readily doable using today's technology and available resources, and they are urgent given the vulnerability of the area to increasingly strong or slow-moving tropical storms.
+To the Indigenous peoples living within the region, coastal renewal and restoration represent important steps toward preserving their rich and diverse cultures for future generations by enabling them to remain within their ancestral homelands.75 To industry, coastal restoration represents one way of reducing the physical risk dimension of climate risks.

 The Gulf Coast Ecosystem Restoration Council, established by the RESTORE Act and funded by \$3.196 billion in Clean Water Act penalties related to the Deepwater Horizon oil spill, today supports restoration projects according to the terms set out in its Comprehensive Plan.
-For instance, its Funded Priorities List 3b, approved on April 28, 2021, includes support for the https://www.nrdc.org/onearth/sea-level-rise-threatens-their-ancestral-village-louisiana-tribe-fights-stay-put https://restorethegulf.gov/history/about-restore-act
+For instance, its Funded Priorities List 3b, approved on April 28, 2021, includes support for the Texas Commission of Environmental Quality's land acquisition program for coastal conservation and the

-Texas Commission of Environmental Quality's land acquisition program for coastal conservation, and the US government's Tribal Youth Coastal Restoration Program to plan and implement training activities that will contribute to the restoration of about 1,000 acres of Tribal-land natural habitat.
+U.S. government's Tribal Youth Coastal Restoration Program to plan and implement training activities, which will contribute to the restoration of about 1.000 acres of tribal land natural habitat.